GIST-NJU/RestCT/README.md

 ### Setup

-RestCT requires Python and Java running environemnt (`Python 3.8.2` and `Java 1.8` are used for the development), so please ensure that they are correctly installed and configured.
+RestCT requires Python and Java running environment (`Python 3.8.2` and `Java 1.8` are used for the development), so please ensure that they are correctly installed and configured.

 Next, run the following command to install dependency packages (in the root directory of this repo):